Medulloblastoma: Survival

 The historical cumulative relative survival rate for all age groups and histology follow-up was 60%, 52%, and 47% at 5 years, 10 years, and 20 years, respectively.
 Patients diagnosed with a medulloblastoma or PNET are 50 times more likely to die than a matched member of the general population.

-The most recent population-based (SEER) 5-year relative survival rates are 69% overall: 72% in children (1–9 years) and 67% in adults (20+ years).
+A population-based (SEER) 5-year relative survival rates indicated 69% overall: 72% in children (1–9 years) and 67% in adults (20+ years).
 The 20-year survival rate is 51% in children.
 Children and adults have different survival profiles, with adults faring worse than children only after the fourth year after diagnosis (after controlling for increased background mortality).
 Before the fourth year, survival probabilities are nearly identical.
 Long-term sequelae of standard treatment include hypothalamic-pituitary and thyroid dysfunction and intellectual impairment.
 The hormonal and intellectual deficits created by these therapies causes significant impairment of the survivors.

 In current clinical studies, the patients are divided into low-, standard- and high-risk groups: